A Vegan Cafe Was Attacked by Meat-Wielding Neo-Nazis

 The Kiwi Café in Tbilisi, Georgia, is a hipster enclave in the city.
-It’s located on a rundown street at the edge of the country’s capital and is known for its veggie burgers and falafel.
+It’s located on a rundown street at the edge of the Georgian capital’s Old Town and is known for its veggie burgers and falafel.
 But this weekend, the cafe became the target of an attack by extremists, who reportedly ransacked the cafe and bludgeoned its patrons with meat.

 Around 15 people brandishing meat skewers showed up at the business on Sunday and began shouting at customers, throwing pieces of meat at them and into their food, according to Kiwi Café staff.